Key insights:

 How does a personal loan with a cosigner work?

-Cosigners can be attached to several kinds of loans, including student loans, auto loans and personal loans, and they typically work the same way.
+Cosigners can be added to several types of loans, including student loans, auto loans and personal loans.
+While processes vary by lender, cosigner personal loans typically work in a similar way.
 (Note that Citi does not offer the option to add a cosigner to a personal loan.)
-Cosigners don't co-own anything the loan is paying for, and they don’t receive funds for a personal loan.